 This video shows an example of a shampoo being filled.

 Do you have any questions about shampoo formulas?
-Leave a comment below.
+Leave a comment in our cosmetic science forum.